• Skip to primary navigation

 Overall

 It took in total 1 year to get my residency.
-I unfortunately had to spend some more money to get them done again but after we submitted the documents the second time, I got my approval in less than a month.
+It unfortunately took longer than expected due to the expired documents and we had to spend some more money to get them done again but after we submitted the documents the second time, I got my approval in less than a month.

 I’m very excited to finally have my residency and to continue to building my life in Costa Rica with Yeison!
 I can now officially say PURA VIDA as a Costa Rican resident!